bellons91/personal-tech-notes/general/DNS Record types.md

 ---
+tags:
-tags: dns
+  - dns
+  - networking
 ---

-# DNS Record types

 [[DNS]] record types are used to map domain names to IP addresses and other information.
 Here are some of the main DNS record types and their descriptions: